Zhang-Jack/stock-rnn/README.md

-### Predict stock market prices using RNN
+### Predict stock market prices using RNN forked from lilianweng's repo

+First of all, thanks for lilianweng! and I did some change to make it work with python 3.5 version on windows also add profit calculator and prediction rate for the RNN

+The original introduction shows below:
-Check my blog post "Predict Stock Prices Using RNN": [Part 1](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html) and [Part 2](https://lilianweng.github.io/lil-log/2017/07/22/predict-stock-prices-using-RNN-part-2.html) for the tutorial associated.
+Check lilianweng's blog post "Predict Stock Prices Using RNN": [Part 1](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html) and [Part 2](https://lilianweng.github.io/lil-log/2017/07/22/predict-stock-prices-using-RNN-part-2.html) for the tutorial associated.

 One thing I would like to emphasize that because my motivation is more on demonstrating how to build and train an RNN model in Tensorflow and less on solve the stock prediction problem, I didn't try too hard on improving the prediction outcomes.
 You are more than welcome to take this repo as a reference point and add more stock prediction related ideas to improve it.
 Enjoy.